Cold Sores (Herpes)

 Cold sores are common infections caused by the herpes simplex virus (HSV-1).
 It is characterized by an initial itching and tingling sensation, followed by blister appearances on the mouth and lips that will eventually pop and crust after a few days.
 These blisters may also form on the nose or cheeks.

 Cold sores are highly contagious.
-This is why proper handwashing and avoidance of touching the affected area is important to halt the spread of the virus causing it.
+This is why proper handwashing and avoiding touching the affected area is essential to halt the virus's spread.

-The condition often doesn’t require treatment as it clears up on its own 7-10 days after symptoms appear.
-However, many doctors prescribe antiviral creams to help stop symptoms from getting worse.
+The condition often doesn't require treatment as it clears up 7-10 days after symptoms appear.
+However, many doctors prescribe antiviral creams to help prevent symptoms from worsening.